Sport New Zealand Logo

 This can explain the emotional pain some young women may feel and express if they ‘fall out’ with a peer group or friends.
 This also means it can be really difficult for young adolescent women to connect with a new group if they have no former relationships – as the bonds between peers in that group may already be underpinned by ‘oxytocin love’.

 Consequently, it can be difficult for adolescents to enter into new groups.
-So, if you’re in charge of forming a new group of teenagers, such as a sports team, make sure you provide lots of social support and encouragement, and time for young people to get to know each other.
+So, if you’re in charge of forming a new group of teenagers — for instance, while coaching a team sport — make sure you provide lots of social support and encouragement, and allocate time for young people to get to know each other.
 Creating lots of whakawhanaungatanga at the beginning of the season will help to build feelings of belonging and safety.

 Read: A parent guide to child growth and development